• Skip to primary navigation

 • 1 cup arborio rice

-• ¼ cup parmesan plus more for topping
+• ¼ cup grated parmesan plus more for topping

 Instructions

-Add in your bacon and cook until it is crispy.
+• Add in your bacon and cook until it is crispy.
 Well, unless you like it a little softer, then cook it to that consistency.
+Remove half the bacon to use for topping.

-Give the risotto a good stir.
-If there is too much liquid still return to saute to finish it off.
-Taste the risotto now and adjust seasoning as needed.
+• Give the risotto a good stir.
+If there is too much liquid, return to saute to finish it.
+Taste the risotto now and adjust the seasoning as needed.
 Between the bacon, chicken stock, and parmesan I didn't need any salt.
 This is a personal preference of course, so adjust as needed.

 « Simple Fall Charcuterie Board